GhustOne/CheeseMenu/README.md

 If you aren't a lua dev then simply put `cheesemenu x.x.x.lua` and `cheesemenu` folder in the scripts folder for 2t1 and load it, any scripts loaded after will be embedded in cheesemenu

-Controls will show up in a notification on load, they aren't changeable yet.
+Controls are in Script Features > Cheese Menu > Controls

 ## Customizability
 Cheese menu is quite customizable, it allows mutli frame headers, backgrounds and changing just about any color